Nenkai/gt-modding-hub/docs/ps2/gt4/getting_started.md

 !!! warning
     This part does not cover building GT4 retail yet, only GT4O.

 For every change to the VOL, the ISO needs to be built.
-As this can be a lengthy process, buildins ISOs on a SSD is highly recommended.
+As this can be a lengthy process, building ISOs on a SSD is highly recommended.

 As mentioned previously, GT4 Online Test Version is the best candidate for ISO rebuilding, as it is a single-layer disc and is significantly smaller than a retail copy (2.59 GB vs 5.57 GB).